DeepThoughts123/genai_tweet_digest_serverless/prototypes/account_discovery/README.md

 - **Diverse perspectives**: Finds voices that might be overlooked by other methods
 - **Viral capture**: Ensures coverage of broadly impactful content

-### Use Cases
+### What We Discovered
-- Finding educators who excel at explaining complex concepts
+- Excellent for finding educators who excel at explaining complex concepts
-- Discovering critics who provide valuable counter-perspectives
+- Discovers critics who provide valuable counter-perspectives
-- Identifying builders creating useful GenAI tools or applications
+- Identifies builders creating useful GenAI tools or applications
-- Capturing accounts that surface important but overlooked developments
+- Captures accounts that surface important but overlooked developments

 ---